Sig 1911 vs Kimber 1911: Paring Down The Premium Pistols

 Differences Between Sig 1911 vs Kimber 1911 Pistols

-Let’s go over some minor differences.
+But let’s go over some minor differences.
 Sig 1911 pistols employ an external extractor, Kimber pistols use the traditional internal extractor.
-Does this matter?
-It depends on whom you ask; the real answer is that it doesn’t unless the extractor in question is junk to begin with, but some people argue about it.

-Kimber Pro models, their Commander frame, comes with a 4-inch barrel.
-Sig’s have a 4.2-inch unit.
+Kimber Pro models, their Commander frame, comes with a 4-inch barrel; Sig’s are 4.2 inches.
 Sig’s Officer frames have a 3.3-inch barrel; the Kimber Ultra pistols have a 3-inch barrel.
-Does it make a huge difference?
-Not enormous, but you may notice it a bit while shooting.

 Kimber, as some people are fond of complaining about, employs metal injection molded parts.
 What very few people who talk about such things actually understand is that it doesn’t matter if a gun has MIM parts; what matters is how well the parts are made, not just how they’re made.
 Kimber, as one of the largest 1911 producers there is, is not in the business of making poor components, so this aspect may be overblown.